RishavVishnoi/sql_retail_sales_project/README.md

 ## Author - Rishav Vishnoi

-This project is part of my portfolio, showcasing the SQL skills essential for data?business analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!
+This project is part of my portfolio, showcasing the SQL skills essential for data/business analyst roles.